 Best Restaurants in Argentina

 The people of Buenos Aires love this typical parrilla (grill).
 Tucked away in the Palermo Viejo neighborhood, it has a comfortable, low-key atmosphere with dark wood, exposed bricks and a congenial (if noisy) bar.
 Start with the arugula salad, then go for the bone-in sirloin.
-Try it well done, which in Argentina means slightly charred on the outside, pink in the center.
+Try it well-done, which in Argentina means slightly charred on the outside, pink in the center.
 And if you want to stick with tradition, order an indulgent flan for dessert.
-The wine list is extensive; the service friendly and unhurried.
+The wine list is extensive, the service friendly and unhurried.

-There is a saying that the only part of the cow Argentinians don’t eat is the “moo.”
-This is a casual, comfortable place — the lighting fixtures are made from wagon wheels; the kitchen is open; old wine bottles line the walls — to explore the pleasures of Argentinian beef.
-The cordial staff will help you make your selection, but the most appealing option for me always seems to be the sirloin (but don’t overlook the sweetbreads).
+There is a saying that the only part of a cow Argentinians don’t eat is the moo.
+This is a casual, comfortable place — the light fixtures are made from wagon wheels; the kitchen is open; old wine bottles line the walls — to explore the pleasures of Argentinian beef.
+The cordial staff will help you make your selection, but the most appealing option for me always seems to be the sirloin (although the sweetbreads shouldn’t be overlooked).
 Order a fine Malbec, and you will enjoy a memorable evening.